 It soon became apparent that the rural people would have to do something on their own if they were to enjoy the benefits of electric service at a reasonable cost.
 They began organizing rural electric cooperatives, much like your REMC.

-Your REMC is owned and controlled by the member-consumers or member-owners of the REMC.
 When they sign a membership application and pay a membership fee, they become a part owner of the REMC.
 The most important fact about your REMC is that it is controlled by the people it serves.
 Power companies, by contrast, are owned and controlled stockholders, which may be people living in other states, or even in other countries; or stockholders may not even be people at all but other corporations or foundations.